 |Additional Information (Assessment)

-- that they have a good understanding of the essentials and the more advanced aspects of Greek morphology and syntax;
+- demonstrate a good understanding of the essentials and the more advanced aspects of Greek morphology and syntax;

-- that they have an increasing fluency in translating and understanding Greek literary texts, both seen and unseen.
+- demonstrate an increasing fluency in translating and understanding Greek literary texts, both seen and unseen;

--that they have a basic understanding of literary critical issues in Greek texts.
+- demonstrate a basic understanding of literary critical issues in Greek texts;

--that they have the ability to apply these skills to deepen their understanding of the Ancient World.
+- apply these skills to deepen their understanding of the ancient world;